FJORD GUIDE TO THE 10 MOST BEAUTIFUL FJORDS IN NORWAY

 Nordfjord and Olden seen from Mt Hoven at Loen Skylift.

-The glaciers, fjords, sea and mountains in the Nordfjord area have some of the finest scenery Norway has to offer.
+The mountains, glaciers, fjords and the coastline in the Nordfjord area have some of the finest scenery Norway has to offer.

-Stryn Summer Ski, Hjelle and Segestad in Oppstryn, Rakssetra between Stryn and Loen, Loen Skylift and Via Ferrata, Briksdalsbreen Glacier in Olden, Lodalen Valley with Lake Lovatnet and Oldedalen Valley with Lake Oldevatnet are all must-visit places when you are in the inner part of Nordfjord.
+Stryn Summer Ski, Hjelle and Segestad in Oppstryn, Loen Skylift and Via Ferrata, Briksdalsbreen Glacier in Olden, Lodalen Valley with Lake Lovatnet and Oldedalen Valley are all must-visit places when you are in the inner part of Nordfjord.

-Vågsøy with Kråkenes Lighthouse and Kannesteinen, West Cape, Hoddevik and Bremangerlandet with the Grotlesanden and Vetvika Beaches are some of the most beautiful coastal landscapes in Norway.
+Vågsøy with Kråkenes Lighthouse and Kannesteinen, West Cape and Bremangerlandet with Grotlesanden Beach are some of the most beautiful coastal landscapes in Norway.
+The stunning beach in Hoddevik at Stad on the west coast of Nordfjord is a popular goal for surfers all year round.
+Hoddevik is considered one of Norway’s best surfing areas.

 Sognefjord